rest-for-physics/framework/doc/developer/Legacy detector signal recovery design.md

 filesystem so publication does not cross filesystems.
 There is no in-place mode, partial mode, rollback protocol, arbitrary object copier, or user-visible intermediate format.

+Before its ordinary metadata or event setup, `TRestRun` inspects the split detector-signal branch.
+When a loaded v4 signal class meets an on-disk v1-v3 branch without the matching signal `StreamerInfo`, the complete open is rejected with the recovery command.
+Files with that `StreamerInfo` remain readable through ROOT's schema evolution.
+This fail-fast boundary avoids maintaining partially readable branch state inside `TRestRun`.

 ## ROOT 6.26 fast-clone boundary

 Experiments with ROOT 6.26/10 established the useful boundary: